Fixed-term investments that can be renewed at maturity:

 - Fixed-interest Savings Certificates

-Fixed-term investments that cannot be renewed:
+Fixed-term investments that cannot be renewed at maturity:

 - Children’s Bonds

 Depending on the type of investment, clients can normally choose between renewing their fixed-term investment for another term or simply cashing in.

 We’ll write to them before their Bond or Certificate matures, letting them know their options in more detail as well as the interest rates on offer if they want to renew.
 Whichever option they choose, clients should make sure we receive their instruction on at least two banking days before their investment is due to mature.

 Your clients will receive confirmation of their renewed investment in their online account the day their investment matures, or a few days later if they still receive documents through the post.

 Your clients will normally receive the money in their bank account on the day their investment matures, or the next banking day if it matures on a weekend or bank holiday, but it could take a bit longer during very busy periods.